 1. What is the definition of a business?

 A business is defined as an occupation or trade and the purchase and sale of products or services to make a profit.
 In a business, people work to make and sell products or services; other people buy the products and services.

 2. What is the definition of a business partnership?

-A business partnership is an entity formed between two or more parties to undertake economic activity together.
-The parties agree to create a new entity by contributing equity, and they then share in the revenues, expenses and control of the enterprise.
+A business partnership is an entity formed between two or more businesses to undertake economic activity together.
+The businesses agree to create a new entity by contributing equity, and they then share in the revenues, expenses and control of the enterprise.

 3. Does a certain percentage of a business have to be Indigenous-owned?